Lake Central Airlines Flight 527

 Lake Central Airlines Flight 527 was a regularly scheduled Convair 580 flight on March 5, 1967, from Chicago, Illinois to Detroit, Michigan with stops at Lafayette, Indiana, Cincinnati, Ohio, Columbus, Ohio and Toledo, Ohio.
 The aircraft crashed near Marseilles, Ohio, killing all 38 passengers and crew on board.
+This remains the deadliest aviation accident in the state of Ohio.

 Synopsis

 On March 5, 1967, Lake Central Airlines Flight 527 was scheduled from Chicago, Illinois to Detroit, Michigan.
 The flight, operated by one of the company's Convair 580 aircraft and flown by captain John W. Horn (45) and first officer Roger P. Skillman (33), left Chicago at 4:04 p.m.
 CST and proceeded normally to Lafayette, Cincinnati and Columbus.
 No problems were reported.

 The aircraft was serviced in Columbus and departed at 7:52 p.m.
 EST for Toledo.
 At 8:05 p.m., the flight was cleared by air traffic control to descend from 10000 to 6,000 ft as it approached Toledo.
 Air traffic control requested that the flight report its descent and to report crossing 8000 and 7,000 ft.
 The crew acknowledged leaving 10,000 feet.
 This was the last transmission from the aircraft.

 Witnesses in the vicinity of Marseilles, Ohio reported hearing sounds from an aircraft at times between 8:05 and 8:10 p.m.
 Some reported sounds similar to that of an engine starting.
 Shortly thereafter, the sound of an explosion was reported.

 By 9:00 p.m., the authorities had confirmed that an aircraft had crashed in the area.
 Rain mixed with snow was reported at the time of the accident.